 Short Answer 3.
 At Haas, we value innovation and creativity.
-Describe an innovative solution you have created to address a specific challenge.
+Describe a time when you created positive change in a group or an organization.
 (250 word maximum)

 Given the Haas focus, you need to show why you fit.
 While I would never say that one answer to one question can make or break an application, you should assume that your answer here is critical.
 Keep in mind that they are looking for people with the experience or potential to be great innovators, so if you have no major track record of professional innovations, don't panic.
-Instead focus on telling a story that shows your potential to approach something in a very innovative way.
+Instead focus on telling a story that shows your potential to create positive change in a very innovative way.
 There are many possibilities here.
-My suggestion is that you provide a detailed answer that best highlights your capacity to find a unique solution to a specific problem or opportunity.
-For more about how to answer this question, please see my analysis of Wharton's Question 4, Option a. as it applies here.
+My suggestion is that you provide a detailed answer that best highlights your capacity to find a unique solution to a specific problem or opportunity within a group or organization.

 Short Answer 4.
 What steps have you taken to learn about the Berkeley MBA program, and what factors have influenced your decision to apply?
 (250 word maximum)

 You need to try to separate what you say here from what you discuss in Required Essay 2.
 There may be some overlap, but there is a distinction.
 In Required Essay 2, you should specifically explain why you need an MBA now from Haas and how doing so relates to your goals.
 In Short Answer 4, you need to show you have become informed about the Berkeley MBA program and why there is a good fit between you and the program.
 Haas provides online resources to help you, but in addition, if possible I suggest you visit, meet alums, and/or communicate with current students to become informed about the program.
 While it is important to show what steps you have taken, it is equally important to make a clear case for why Haas is the right school for you.
-Those who read Japanese should most certainly visit the Haas Japanese website.
-You should also take a look at my interview with a 2nd year Haas student.
+See the Berkeley MBA Student Blogs.
+Also take a look at the various institutes and centers connected to Haas.
+Those who read Japanese should most certainly visit the Haas Japanese website and Haas Japanese students/alumni blogs.

 Required Essay 1.
 Give us an example of a situation in which you displayed leadership.
 (500 word maximum)

 This is the most generic form of a leadership question there is.
-I suggest looking at my analysis of HBS 3:2, Stanford C, and Wharton 3 to craft your answer.
+I suggest looking at my analysis of the HBS and Stanford leadership essays to craft your answer.
 My Haas-specific suggestion is that you try to make sure that there is no overlap between your answer to this question and your answer to Short Answers 2 and 3.

 Required Essay 2.
-What are your short-term and long-term career goals?
+What are your post-MBA short-term and long-term career goals?
 How do your professional experiences relate to these goals?
-Why do you want an MBA from Berkeley at this point in your career?
+How will an MBA from Berkeley help you achieve these specific career goals?
 (1000 word maximum)

 Regarding the third part of the question, keep your Berkeley specific content focused on explaining why you need an MBA now and how it will help you with your goals.